The purpose of the Tenancy management manual is to outline the processes by which the we manage public housing tenancy related matters.

 The procedures in the Tenancy management manual should be read in association with the policy.
 Where appropriate, referral should be made to other housing manuals and documents to ensure the intent of the policy is achieved when administering procedures.

-Eligible direct debit clients may choose to have their rental charges for current, or vacated tenancy accounts electronically deducted from their bank account or Commonwealth Department of Human Services payment.
+Eligible clients may choose to have their charges for current or vacated accounts electronically deducted via Bank or Centrelink direct debit.

 Appointed representatives of tenants and applicants operational guidelines